 The Council is taking an approach that focuses on optimising the existing network, as well as investing in new supply and treatment facilities.
 Significant investment will be made in filtration to address the problem of algae in the water supply system and further investment made to ensure existing facilities meet the New Zealand Drinking Water Standards (NZDWS) by 2028.
-The following has been identified:

-- New water treatment plants at Beacon Point, Two Mile and Shotover Country to facilitate meeting the NZWDS; - New reservoirs for Quail Rise and Beacon Point are planned to meet growth; - A combined and upgraded water supply intake, treatment and storage service for Luggate and Wanaka Airport; and - > Using the Housing Infrastructure Fund of \$12.1 million to allow growth of new subdivisions in Kingston, Ladies Mile, Quail Rise and a new water scheme for Kingston.
+- New water treatment plants at Beacon Point, Two Mile and Shotover Country to facilitate meeting the NZWDS. - New reservoirs for Quail Rise and Beacon Point are planned to meet growth. - A combined and upgraded water supply intake, treatment and storage service for Luggate and Wanaka Airport. - > Using the Housing Infrastructure Fund of \$13.9m to allow growth of new subdivisions in Kingston, Ladies Mile, Quail Rise and a new water scheme for Kingston.